We work to provide scholarship opportunities for college-bound Latino(a) students in Western Massachusetts.

 Donations totaling over $2,000 were received that first year.
 Since that time, the number of students receiving the award has grown through the support of community groups, local college staff and faculty, and LSF friends.
 With the help of a challenge grant by a local entrepreneur, the continued support of Peoples Bank, and the association with the Community Foundation of Western Massachusetts, the LSF was able to grow and expand its reach, and its annual award banquet has since become a major celebration of local Latino achievement.

-Each year, at an annual banquet held at the Log Cabin, we award $1,500 each to 25 Latino(a) students in Hampshire and Hampden counties who are selected through the Foundation scholarship review process.
+Each year, at an annual banquet, we award $1,500 each to 12 Latino(a) students in Western Massachusetts who are selected through the Foundation scholarship review process.

 “Working with the Community Foundation of Western Massachusetts has been pivotal to our efforts and enabled the fund to reach more students,” said former Latino Scholarship Fund Board Director Maddie Marquez.
 “It is essential that our efforts are transparent, well known, and above reproach.
 Partnering with the Community Foundation helps to ensure that these three objectives are met.
 It also has allowed us to reach more young people in the community and simultaneously allowed students who have become familiar with the LSF to complete the single CFWM application to become eligible for other community scholarships offered through the CFWM as well.”